serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 ## The CI/CD Process

 In an agile development environment, small teams work autonomously and add a lot of churn to the code base.
 Each developer works on different aspects of the project and commits code frequently.

-This is a healthy practice but it comes with its own challenges.
+This is a healthy practice, but it comes with its own challenges.
 Without close watch and proper communication of the changes, the updates can cause existing code to break.
 To minimize manual scrutiny and redundant communication across teams, we need to invest in automating CI/CD processes.

 ![The CI/CD Process Flow](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/cicd/cicd-process.gif)